 Since a random forest is just a collection of decision trees, somehow the predictions of all those trees must be combined to create the prediction of the random forest.

 After model training, classification trees will take an input sample and a produce a predicted class, for example, whether or not a credit account in our case study problem will default.
 One intuitive approach to combining the predictions of these trees into the ultimate prediction of the forest is to take a majority vote.
-That is, whatever the most common prediction of all the trees is becomes the prediction of the forest.
-This was, in fact, the approach taken in the publication first describing random forests (https://scikit-learn.org/stable/modules/ensemble.html#forest).
-However, scikit-learn uses a somewhat different approach: adding up the predicted probabilities for each class and then choosing the one with the highest probability.
+That is, whatever the most common prediction of all the trees is becomes the prediction of the forest, for a given sample.
+This was the approach taken in the publication first describing random forests (https://scikit-learn.org/stable/modules/ensemble.html#forest).
+However, scikit-learn uses a somewhat different approach: adding up the predicted probabilities for each class and then choosing the one with the highest probability sum.
 This captures more information from each tree than just the predicted class.

 Interpretability of random forests